alexyamm33/DrugSmart_Pharmacy_App/README.md

 turning on their email app on their phones.
 4. Retail non-prescription products: With Google Firestore Storage and Swift URLSessions, pharmacy owners can upload images and decriptions of their products on an e-commerce platform.

-The majority of the backend code has been completed, what's left to do include showcasing the products to patients, connect Stripe API, and design a UI that fits the theme.
+The majority of the backend code has been completed, what's left to do include showcasing the products to patients, connect Paypal API, and design a UI that fits the theme.
 This is my first time programming with Swift and it has been a challenge learning the Firebase API and configure the code to the model-view-controller design pattern.
 I will be updating this git constantly and hope to soon submit this project to Apple Store once everything is finished.